Jamesbarford/webpack-react-typescript-sandbox/README.md

 # React / TypeScript App Boilerplate Setup ⚛
-## With webpack, typescript and sass 👍
+## With webpack, typescript, sass & jest 👍

 This is simply to save time for a front end build setup without the overhead of create react app.

 It is highly configurable and provides a solid base to build projects off with the ability to do bundle splitting and async imports.

+Testing is run through jest & enzyme which has been configured for TypeScript.
+Yahoo!

 # Install 💾
 ## Requirements: node v 8.12^ & npm 🚩
 - `npm install` to install dev & dependencies.
 - `npm start` to run the app in development mode.
 - `npm build` to build app in production mode.
 - `npm build:analyse`, a bit of hack slash implementation but could be useful to view the size of the dependancies and dev code written.
+- `npm run test` runs jest.
+- `npm run test:watch` runst jest in watch mode and will watch files for changes re-running tests.

 # Modes: Development | Production 🖥 🎪
 ## Development 🖥